 Forms part one - the reservoir of goodwill

 It seems the only people who enjoy forms in any way are those who get to criticise them for a living.

 You may also think there to be masochistic form creators out there who enjoy deliberately creating frustrating experiences; but I believe they are simply failing to grasp how many problems a set of questions and answer fields can run into.

 This post looks at how we can begin to deliver a better experience for our users when it comes to displaying form errors.
 As jQuery is my preferred library of choice and the Validation plug-in provides an excellent starting point, we will use them both to form the basis of this article.

-Three rules for improving accessibility of web forms
+How to improve the accessibility of web forms

 Web forms can be a source of confusion for everyone, not least for people with cognitive disabilities and visual impairments.
 In this article, we look at why improving accessibility of your forms is important and cover the three most frequently encountered issues associated with them.

 UX Design: Four ways to display error messages